lit/lit/.changeset/slow-mugs-battle.md

 '@lit-labs/virtualizer': patch
 ---

-Added a shim for scrollToIndex API to make SemVer compatible with other 0.x versions.
+Added a shim for deprecated scrollToIndex API, to be removed in a future version